varnishcache/varnish-cache/doc/sphinx/reference/varnishd.rst

 Persistent storage.
 Varnish will store objects in a file in a manner that will secure the survival of *most* of the objects in the event of a planned or unplanned shutdown of Varnish.
+The persistent storage backend has multiple issues with it and will likely be removed from a future version of Varnish.

 Management Interface